|

 neither.
 What can I get you?"

-"Three tankards of your finest ale, please," said Gimli.
+"Three tankards of your finest ale," said Gimli.

 Haldir opened his mouth to protest but Legolas stopped him with